50 Amazing Landmarks in France To Visit

 11. Chateau de Chenonceau, Loire Valley

 Built in the 16th century, the Chateau de Chenonceau is the most famous and romantic of the Loire Valley chateaux.
 It spans the River Cher with picturesque palace arches for boats to glide under.
-You may want to take a guided talking tour.
+It’s so lovely you may want to take a guided talking tour.

-In fact, upon Henry’s death, Medici kicked out Poitiers, reclaimed the crown jewels in her possession, and banished Poitiers to the smaller and more fortress-like Chateau de Chaumont.
-Then, Medici expanded the chateau to add the two story Grand Gallery over the arched bridge.
+She reclaimed the crown jewels, and banished her to the smaller Chateau de Chaumont.
+Medici.
+Then, she expanded Chenonceau, adding the exquisite two-story Grand Gallery that stretches across the arched bridge.

-Highlights of the meticulously maintained chateau are the lavishly decorated ceilings, the ornate chapel, the Grand Gallery, the bedroom of Diane de Poitiers, and the Medici Gallery (now a museum).
-The art at Chenonceau is the best of the Loire Valley.
+As you explore the meticulously preserved chateau, marvel at its lavishly decorated ceilings, the ornate chapel, the remarkable Grand Gallery, the bedroom of Diane de Poitiers, and the Medici Gallery, now transformed into a museum.
+The art displayed at Chenonceau represents the finest of the Loire Valley.

 Chateau de Chambord